ros2/design/articles/183_ros2_threat_model.md

   * Use cases
 1. Design security boundary and architectural schemas for the robotic application.
 1. Evaluate and prioritize entry points
-  * Make use of the RSF[rsf] to find applicable weaknessess on the robot.
+  * Make use of the RSF[rsf] to find applicable weaknesses on the robot.
   * Take existing documentation as help for finding applicable entry points.
 1. Evaluate existing threats based on general threat table and add new ones to the specific threat table.